KadekM/orientdb-scala-stream/README.md

 **The way this works may change in future.**

 ## FAQ
-Why does `Source(query.execute()).runForeach(println)` produce inconstitent strings ?
+Why does `Source.fromPublisher(query.execute()).runForeach(println)` produce inconstitent strings ?
 Sometimes with Person prefix, sometimes without ?
 * Depends on which thread gets to run the execution.
 It can actually be the thread that has database set in ThreadLocals, which then makes `ODocument.toString()` to fetch also schema.
 Please read _implicits loader part_.

 ## Info